Final Testing & Acceptance Plans

-After final assembly, PEKO will perform the last inspection, also called a Factory Acceptance Test or FAT, to ensure ultimate quality before leaving the plant.
-The Factory Acceptance Test is a final testing and acceptance plan that lays out the very specific procedures and expected results for testing a piece of machinery or equipment so that it may be deemed acceptable before shipment.
-This critical function of manufacturing sets the standard for the customer to ensure shipped product is fully functional before it makes it ways to the final user.
+A factory acceptance test is a final testing and acceptance plan that lays out the very specific procedures and expected results for testing a piece of machinery or equipment so that it may be deemed acceptable before shipment.
+These plans might involve running a specified number of cycles and measuring the output against some range of expectations, measuring features, and checking electrical connections, buttons, and sensors.
+This critical activity is the last step in the machinery manufacturing process and sets the standard for the customer to ensure the product is fully functional before it’s shipped.